Helen Shivers: Reception

-Gellar's performance in the film was met with acclaim.
-Her portrayal earned her a Blockbuster Entertainment Award for Favorite Supporting Actress – Horror and a MTV Movie Award nomination for Best Breakthrough Performance.
+For her portrayal, Gellar earned her a Blockbuster Entertainment Award for Favorite Supporting Actress – Horror and a MTV Movie Award nomination for Best Breakthrough Performance.

-Years since the release of the 1997 film, Shivers has been frequently referred to as a breakout character.
-In an article for Rotten Tomatoes, April Wolfe states, "The key to Helen Shivers’ success as a sidekick is her unabashed and shameless vanity.
-Sarah Michelle Gellar's portrayal of the character paints her as the beauty queen with depth, the most likely to succeed.
-She's the woman with the plan to track down the killer and the guts to charge into the crowd of the Croaker Queen Pageant talent competition to save her friend.
-Unfortunately, luck just wasn't on her side."

 Chris Eggertsen of Uproxx described the character as being complex.
 Eggertsen praised Gellar for giving a "compelling" performance and for being able to transform Helen from a vapid self absorbed beauty queen to a fully realized and sympathetic character.
 Similarly, writer Sara Century of Syfy Wire described her as a "compelling character" and is notably different from other horror film characters due to her intimate character arc, "Helen is a compelling character especially in horror, a genre that traditionally fails to give emotional backing to its doomed teenagers.
 On the surface, she's shallow, obsessed with beauty pageants and trips to New York.
 Yet there's something haunted in Helen from the very beginning, and it gives her character a lot more weight than what we see at face value.
 There have been full essays written on her death scene alone, and she has remained surprisingly influential."
 West states that her story line is the most visible out of the four central characters.

+While there are positive reviews, Stephen Hunter of The Washington Post thought that Gellar “seems stranded here, her performance never escaping the beauty-queen cliché the script locks her into.”
+Desson Howe, also of The Washington Post, described her as “a soap-opera caricature in a horror movie prom dress.”
+Rob Vaux of Flipside Movie Emporium similarly argued that “Sarah Michelle Gellar’s talents are wasted; she’s reduced to running in heels and screaming on cue.”